What is real-time communication and how to use it?

 Here we see the example of Prof. Stuart sharing a recording of the previous chemistry lecture, so her students can follow the material.
 She also adds a message about the next class, effectively informing the students about their duties.

 Now that we have a solid grasp of the concept, how can we go about establishing real-time communication for teams that still don’t use it, and improving it for teams that do?

-1. Use the right collaboration tools
+Tip #1: Use the right collaboration tools

 This one is crucial.
-The explanation is simple — no tools, no communication happening at all, at least in the case of remote teams.
+The explanation is simple: no tools, no communication happening at all — at least in the case of remote teams.

 Apart from being necessary for communication, collaboration tools are used because they provide benefits such as:

-- Saving you money;
+- Saving you money,

-- Increasing the effectiveness of group work;
+- Increasing the effectiveness of group work,

-- Increasing creativity and innovation;
+- Increasing creativity and innovation, and

-- Improving information accessibility;
+- Improving information accessibility.

 With these benefits in mind, paying careful attention to what collaboration tools you implement is a matter of common sense.

-2. Provide detailed instructions
+Tip #2: Provide detailed instructions and guidelines

 Next up, we must take into account the importance of providing clear, detailed instructions.
 These might include interpersonal interaction guidelines, including instructions on:

-- Which words and phrases are appropriate for business communication;
+- Which words and phrases are appropriate for business communication,

-- Effectively sharing information among team members;
+- Effectively sharing information among team members, and

-- Team messaging app etiquette;
+- Team messaging app etiquette.

 Additionally, you should provide technical instructions and training on how to use specific collaboration tools.

 She refers to tips on chat etiquette to create her own guidelines for daily team communication.

-3. Encourage a proper work-life balance
+Tip #3: Encourage a proper work-life balance

-As a supervisor, you should encourage work-life balance for your team members, and try not to take up their free hours with overtime work.
+As a supervisor, you should encourage work-life balance for your team members and try not to take up their free hours with overtime work.
 As for all of us, we should take care to draw clear lines between work time and free time.

 Some ways you can do this are:

-- Limiting screen time outside of work:
+- Limiting screen time outside of work,

-- Turning off notifications;
+- Turning off notifications,

-- Engaging in light physical activity, such as yoga, or walking your dog;
+- Engaging in light physical activity, such as yoga or walking your dog.

 This way, you won’t experience as much stress when it comes to real-time communication during work hours, and you can be more prepared to provide feedback when necessary.

-So, he makes it a point to exit the app when the work hours are over, and to resist the temptation to open it until the next day.
+So, he makes it a point to exit the app when the work hours are over and to resist the temptation to open it until the next day.

-4. Normalize transparency and encourage feedback
+Tip #4: Normalize transparency and encourage feedback

 These are important for remote teams and real-time communication, as the remoteness can add a level of isolation between team members, and real-time communication can be used to dissolve it.

 For example, you could use a team messaging app to: